 Once identified, members of the IAF Team may work in consultation with funding partners to confirm the need for additional review and identify an appropriate specialist to conduct the review.

 IAF will work to provide funding decisions within 10-12 weeks of receipt of the completed application submission.
-Please note, IAF will act in a timely manner to provide funding decisions but cannot determine how long the Technical Review Committee or subsequent technical reviews will take to complete.
+Please note, IAF will act promptly to provide funding decisions, but cannot determine how long the Technical Review Committee or subsequent technical reviews will take to complete.

 Applicants will be notified by email of funding decisions via the IAF Client Portal.
-Applications that meet program eligibility requirements will be prioritized based on the pre-set priorities and evaluation criteria for the application intake as provided by the Ministry of Agriculture and Food, find the prioritization criteria here.
+Applications that meet program eligibility requirements will be prioritized based on the pre-set priorities and evaluation criteria for the application intake as provided by the Ministry of Agriculture and Food.
+Find the prioritization criteria on the program’s website here.

 All adjudication decisions are final.